Snake Island (Ukraine): Ancient history

-A fragment was found on the island which was signed by the famous ancient painter Epiktetos and the potter Nikosthenes.
+A fragment was found on the island which was signed by the ancient painter Epiktetos and the potter Nikosthenes.

-The island was one of the three sites in the Black Sea which stand out in the cult of Achilles, the other two were the Racecourse of Achilles and the Olbia.
+The island was one of the three sites in the Black Sea which stand out in the cult of Achilles, the other two being the Racecourse of Achilles and the Pontic Olbia.

-Ottoman Era
+Ottoman era

 The Greeks during the Ottoman Empire renamed it Fidonisi (Φιδονήσι, 'Snake Island') and the island gave its name to the naval Battle of Fidonisi, fought between the Ottoman and Russian fleets in 1788, during the course of the Russo-Turkish War of 1787–1792.

 In 1829, following the Russo-Turkish War of 1828–1829, the island became part of the Russian Empire until 1856.

+Adèle Hommaire de Hell and Xavier Hommaire de Hell who traveled through the region, described their experiences in a book published in 1847, noting that the Russians had retained the original Greek name of Fidonisi.
+They also observed that the island was long uninhabited and mentioned the presence of ruins, suggesting that it would be of interest to explore them further, as some inscriptions had been discovered there.

 In 1877, following the Russo-Turkish War of 1877–1878, the Ottoman Empire gave the island and Northern Dobruja region to Romania, as a reimbursement for the Russian annexation of Romania's Southern Bessarabia region.

-World War I
+World War I and interwar period

 As part of the Romanian alliance with Russia, the Russians operated a wireless station on the island, which was destroyed on 25 June 1917 when it was bombarded by the Ottoman cruiser Midilli (built as SMS Breslau of the German Navy).
 The lighthouse (built by Marius Michel Pasha in 1860) was also damaged and possibly destroyed.

-Interwar period

 The 1920 Treaty of Versailles reconfirmed the island as part of Romania.
 The lighthouse was rebuilt in 1922.